AFatuttaCoursera/gcdata_week4/CodeBook.md

 In this part I will follow the check list that has been provided in the assigment to briefly describe what is done in the correspondent part of the code of "run_analysis.R" file.

-###1.Merges the training and the test sets to create one data set.
+###1.
+Merges the training and the test sets to create one data set.

 At first the data will be read into some variables and then merged together by content.
 They are divided mainly in 3 parts: